Do LLMs Encode Functional Importance of Reasoning Tokens?: Implementation Details

 When pruning a single example, many deletion candidates share long common prefixes, since the input sequences differ only by the removal of a single token.
 While vLLM provides automatic prefix caching\footnote{\url{https://docs.vllm.ai/en/stable/features/automatic_prefix_caching/}} for text generation, this functionality does not currently extend to log-probability computation.
 Extending prefix caching to likelihood evaluation could substantially reduce the computational cost of greedy pruning.

 \item \textbf{Distillation Training (Student).} All supervised fine-tuning (SFT) experiments are implemented using the \textsc{Axolotl} framework~\cite{axolotl}.
 We sweep learning rates in $\{1\times10^{-6},\,3\times10^{-6},\,5\times10^{-6},\,1\times10^{-5},\,3\times10^{-5},\,5\times10^{-5}\}$ using a cosine decay scheduler.
 Across all Llama2-7B training runs, a learning rate of $3\times10^{-5}$ consistently yields the best performance, whereas Mistral-7B prefers a lower learning rate of $5\times10^{-6}$.
-All student models are trained with an effective batch size of 28 for 1{,}200 gradient steps.
+All student models are trained with an effective batch size of 28 for 1,200 gradient steps, and the best checkpoint is selected using validation set performance.

 \end{itemize}